 Customer Loyalty 3.0 Is Never About Transactions.
 It's About Getting to Know Your Customers.
+Decipher what your individual customers want, and use the pillars to build relationships.
+Rinse and repeat.

 At Entrepreneur and Microsoft's Accelerate Your Business Event, I was able to talk to attendees about how to grow their businesses using what I believe is the future of customer loyalty -- and I call it Customer Loyalty 3.0.